Foxhills was founded in 1710 in Bristol. Our story is one of success, setbacks, family and a passion for providing amazing service to our customers

 One family loved us so much, that ten generations of the family trusted us to provide their wedding ring on their special day, setting a tradition that reached back over five centuries.

-We are proud to be based in the Bristol area selling gorgeous Jewellery!
+We are proud to be based in the Bristol area selling gorgeous Jewellery and providing jewellery services.

 Our story begins in 1710, when George Edgecumbe opened his first shop in a Tudor building in Bristol’s

 still based in Bristol and trading all over the world.